glouppe/info8010-deep-learning/lecture5.md

 - Invariance translation (as in complex cells)
 - Hierarchical compositionality (as in hypercomplex cells)

+???

+Can we take inspiration from the visual system to design neural network architectures that are better suited for visual perception?

 ---

 class: middle

 .center.width-100[![](figures/lec5/ConvEquiInv.svg)]

-.center[Invariance and equivariance to translation.]
+.center[Invariance and equivariance to translation<br> are desirable properties for visual perception.]

 .footnote[Credits: Simon J.D.
 Prince, [Understanding Deep Learning](https://udlbook.github.io/udlbook/), 2023.]